 In-class experiences will allow you to simulate or partner with real sport and recreation agencies to learn through action in the real world.
 The classroom may be converted into a ticket sales call center when you partner with NASCAR to sell tickets to a race at Richmond Raceway.
 You may work to rebrand Women’s National Basketball Association teams or learn about the nuances of facility design when developing a local park, campground or sports complex.

 Other experiences take place outside of the confines of a physical classroom.
 You may plan, execute and evaluate a recreation program in the community such as a 5k, sports clinic or field day.
 Facility site visits allow you to tour and learn about various sport and recreation facilities from parks to sportsplexes and stadiums to arenas.
-By participating in JMU athletic facility operations, you can learn about hosting NCAA Division I athletic events on campus.
-Each semester brings new destinations and new chances to learn from experts - and by doing.
+Each semester brings new destinations and new chances to learn from and with experts, and students are encouraged to seek industry experiences to build their professional networks and resumes.

 Recent hands-on experience opportunities:

-The required practicum and internship are opportunities to gain valuable work experience that are built right into your SRM degree.
-You begin with a 90-hour practicum as part of the SRM 282 course, and complete a 400-hour internship in SRM 482.
+The required practicum and internship are opportunities to gain valuable work experiences that are built right into your SRM degree.
 Combined, these experiences give you a valuable edge in the job market right from the starting gate.
 As they are often completed during the Fall or Spring semester while taking other classes, many students complete practicums working for University Recreation or Athletics at JMU.
 Additionally, students have worked with Harrisonburg and Rockingham County Parks and Rec, Sports Analytics and Special Olympics.

 Internships require a much longer commitment and serve as a capstone experience for students, allowing you to showcase all you have learned by working for an agency similar to one where you may want to work as a professional.
 Previous students have interned for collegiate athletic programs, professional sports teams, Disney/ESPN, Wasserman, Tough Mudder, Horizons Edge Sports Campus, Massanutten Resort, FOX Sports, local high school athletic departments, University recreation programs, local parks and recreation departments and even at far away places like Australia and Paris.